Who We Are

 Eco Workshop embraces architecture through sustainable design.
 Our work ranges from new buildings to sensitive intervention with older structures.
 We believe the quality of our surroundings can uplift our lives.
 We take a contemporary approach to spatial arrangement, materiality and form of our buildings.
 Eco Workshop has Professional membership of ADNZ: Architectural Designers New Zealand.

-Bevan progressed into producing concept drawings and working with Eco Workshop’s clients, translating their brief into reality.
+Sarah progressed into producing concept drawings and working with Eco Workshop’s clients, translating their brief into reality.